Rotary dial: Construction

 A rotary dial typically features a circular construction.
 The shaft that actuates the mechanical switching mechanism is driven by the finger wheel, a disk that has ten finger holes aligned close to the circumference.
-The finger wheel may be transparent or opaque permitting the viewing of the face plate, or number plate below, either in whole, or only showing the number assignment for each finger hole.
-The faceplate is printed with numbers, and sometimes letters, corresponding to each finger hole.
-The 1 is normally set at approximately 60 degrees clockwise from the uppermost point of the dial, or approximately at the 2 o'clock position, and then the numbers progress counterclockwise, with the 0 being at about 5 o'clock.
-A curved device called a finger stop sits above the dial at approximately the 4 o'clock position.
-The physical nature of the dialing mechanism on rotary phones allowed the use of physical locking mechanisms to prevent unauthorized use.
-The lock could be integral to the phone itself or a separate device inserted through the finger hole nearest the finger stop to prevent the dial from rotating.
+The finger wheel may be transparent or opaque permitting the viewing of the face plate (number plate), either in whole, or only showing the number assignment for each finger hole.
+The faceplate is printed with digits, and often letters, corresponding to each finger hole.
+Digit 1 is typically set in the upper right quadrant of the dial front, then the numbers progress counterclockwise.
+A curved device, the finger stop is positioned in the lower right quadrant.
+Some dialing mechanism allowed the use of physical locking mechanisms to prevent unauthorized use.
+The lock could be integral to the telephone itself or a separate device inserted through the finger hole nearest the finger stop to prevent the dial from rotating.

+The rotational return speed of the dial to its rest position is controlled by the governor, a mechanical regulating device, that assures a constant electrical pulsing rate of the dial.